LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ![image](https://user-images.githubusercontent.com/60980933/114792177-107f1400-9d45-11eb-8595-580e524c9b39.png)

+#### Range Aggregation

-Like the histogram aggregations, range aggregations allow you to create buckets based on any numerical interval.
+Like the histogram aggregation, range aggregation allow you to create buckets based on any numerical interval.
 It differs in that it allows you to define intervals of varying sizes so you can customized it to your use case.

 For example, what if you wanted to know the number of transactions for items priced between 0 and $50, between $50-$200, and between $200 and up?